Why Eric Clapton’s ‘Behind the Sun’ Never Had a Chance

 "I met Eric in the late '70s when I was working with John Martyn, and we became firm friends.
 We were kind of country neighbors" while living outside London, Collins told Billboard.
 "I used to gravitate to his house pretty much every day.
 We used to go to football together, we played music, played pool and billiards into the night, did lots of naughty things. ...
 It was great fun."

 Together, they provided the best moments on an album that actually found Clapton engaging again with his instrument for the first time in years – something he hinted at during his recent sideman work on Roger Waters' The Pros and Cons of Hitchhiking.

 Clapton's turn on "Tangled in Love," for example, is a vista-revealing wonder.
-He's by turns titanic (on the eight-minute "Same Old Blues") and raw ("Just Like a Prisoner," a desperate cry about his failing marriage to Pattie Boyd) as Behind the Sun actually turns into this unlikeliest of things: a showcase for some of the most complete soloing Clapton had done in ages.
+He's by turns titanic (on the eight-minute "Same Old Blues") and raw ("Just Like a Prisoner," a desperate cry about his failing marriage to Pattie Boyd) as Behind the Sun actually turns into this unlikeliest of things: a showcase for some of the most complete post-'70s soloing Clapton has done.

 "It was very character building for me, to have to face that," Clapton admitted in Crossroads.
 "And I am grateful for that situation.
 It lopped a lot off my ego, and gave me a taste of humility – which I may have been in great need of."

 The gold-selling project brought Clapton back to the U.K. Top 10 for the first time since 1976's No Reason to Cry, giving the guitarist just his fourth U.S. Top 40 hit of the '80s with "Forever Man" – hardly a representative moment.
 That's partly to blame, to be sure, for the relative obscurity of Behind the Sun.